-- a.
-Go where people want to go, at the times they want to travel - b.
-Provide competitive journey times - c.
+a.
+Go where people want to go, at the times they want to travel

+- c.
 Provide value for money - d.
 Are easy to understand and use - e.
 Are safe, comfortable and reliable - f.
 Provide flexibility, allowing people to change their plans - g.
-Maintain a PT network that includes core, local and targeted services - h.
+Maintain a public transport network that includes core, local and targeted services - h.
 Are accessible by providing information, facilities and services that are available to all members of the public.

 Metlink's goal is to deliver an efficient, accessible and low-carbon public transport network for the people of the Wellington region.
-The Council works in partnership with Waka Kotahi NZ Transport Agency and territorial authorities to plan and fund the region's public transport network.
+Greater Wellington works in partnership with Waka Kotahi NZ Transport Agency and territorial authorities to plan and fund the region's public transport network.

-A new Regional Land Transport Plan 2021-31 is being developed, which means the RPTP needs to be reviewed.
 Under the Land Transport Management Act, Greater Wellington must review the RPTP after changes are made to the public transport components of the Regional Land Transport Plan.
-This makes it timely to do a review.
+A new Regional Land Transport Plan 2021-31 has been developed in tandem with this plan.